AVDataStudio/ecommerce-sales-analysis/README.md

 # E-commerce Data Project - 1
+## Objective
-Objective : The objective of this project is to analyze e-commerce sales data to identify trends in sales performance, regional performance, product category profitability, and top-selling products.
+The objective of this project is to analyze e-commerce sales data to identify trends in sales performance, regional performance, product category profitability, and top-selling products.
 The analysis aims to generate insights that can support business decision-making and strategic planning.

+## Final Summary
+The analysis shows that the dataset maintains a consistent profit margin (~17.5%) across all product categories, indicating balanced pricing and cost structures.
+A strong positive correlation between sales and profit (0.83) suggests that increasing sales directly improves profitability.
+Moderate correlations between sales, profit, and quantity indicate that larger order sizes contribute to higher revenue and profit.
+Most transactions are small to moderate in value, while a few high-value transactions generate significantly higher profits.
+Overall, the results suggest that business performance is primarily driven by higher sales volume and larger transactions while maintaining stable profit margins.
+Below are the detailed proceedings of the project.

 ## Source
 https://www.kaggle.com/datasets/sidramazam/e-commerce-sales-performance-analysis/data